moOritzl/bachelorpraktikum-applied-machine-learning/Week_03/README.md

 ## Overview

-Preprocess datasets and implement linear regression using gradient descent.
-Includes fixed and dynamic step length methods.
+In [this notebook](./Data_Processing_Gradient_Descent.ipynb), we preprocess datasets and implement linear regression using gradient descent, including fixed and dynamic step length methods.

 ## Datasets